-- Specified Vehicle Permit
+Specified Vehicle Permit

-- to a company which is driven by someone living at your address
+- to a company which is driven by someone at your address

-- Visitor Parking Permit
+Visitor Parking Permit

-- for vehicles visiting your address or your own use
+- visiting your address

-- your permit
+- your parking permit

 - a request for more information

-- a rejection and the reason why.
+- a rejection and reason why.

 - rates notice